-The Corporation maintains liability insurance for its directors and officers acting in their respective capacities in an aggregate amount of \$40 million per loss and \$40 million for each policy period.
-The deductible amount for a securities claim is \$150,000 or \$100,000 for all other insurable losses.
-The premium paid by the Corporation during 2019 for this coverage was approximately \$146,000.
+The Corporation maintains Side A liability insurance for its directors and officers acting in their respective capacities with a limit of \$40 million per loss and \$40 million aggregate for each policy period.
+Within the same policy structure, and not in addition to the aforementioned limit and aggregate for Side A, the Corporation also maintains Side B and Side C coverage with a total combined limit of \$30 million per loss and \$30 million aggregate for each policy period.
+The deductible amount for a securities or corporate reimbursement claim is \$100,000 and nil for each director and officer.
+The premium paid by the Corporation during 2021 for this coverage was approximately \$187,000.